Slack EU-US and Swiss-US Privacy Shield notice

-Slack Technologies, Inc. (“We” or “Our”) has certified with the EU-U.S. and Swiss-U.S. Privacy Shield with respect to the personal data we receive and process on behalf of our customers through our online workplace productivity tools and platform (the “Services”).
-Slack certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in participating European countries through the Services, and our Privacy Shield certification will be available here.
-We may also process personal data our customers submit relating to individuals in the EU via other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.
+Slack Technologies, Inc. (“We” or “Our”) has certified with the EU-US and Swiss-US Privacy Shield with respect to the personal data we receive and process on behalf of our customers through our online workplace productivity tools and platform (the “Services”).
+Slack certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access and enforcement for personal data submitted by our customers in the European Union, the United Kingdom and Switzerland through the Services, and our Privacy Shield certification will be available here.
+We may also process personal data our customers submit relating to individuals in the EU via other compliance mechanisms, including data processing agreements based on the EU standard contractual clauses.

-We use a limited number of third party providers to assist us in providing the Services to our customers.
-As of the date hereof, these third party providers perform technical operations such as database monitoring, data storage and hosting services and customer support software tools.
-These third parties may access, process or store personal data in the course of providing these services, but based on our instructions only.
+We use a limited number of third-party providers to assist us in providing the Services to our customers and to support our business.
+As of the date hereof, these third-party providers perform technical operations, such as database monitoring, data storage and hosting services, and help us provide customer support and other business functions.
+These third parties may access, process or store personal data in the course of providing these services, but only based on our instructions.

 If we receive personal data subject to our certification under the Privacy Shield and then transfer it to a third-party service provider acting as an agent on our behalf, we have certain liability under the Privacy Shield if both (i) the agent processes the personal data in a manner inconsistent with the Privacy Shield and (ii) we are responsible for the event giving rise to the damage.

-If you are a resident of a European country participating in the Privacy Shield and you believe we maintain your personal data within the scope of this Privacy Shield certification, you may direct any questions or complaints concerning our Privacy Shield compliance to firstname.lastname@example.org or at our mailing address:
+If you are a resident of a European country participating in the Privacy Shield and you believe we maintain your personal data within the scope of this Privacy Shield certification, you can direct any questions or complaints concerning our Privacy Shield compliance to firstname.lastname@example.org or at our postal address:

 We will work with you to resolve your issue.

-If you are a resident of a European country participating in the Privacy Shield and you have not received timely response to your concern, or we have not addressed your concern to your satisfaction, you may seek further assistance, at no cost to you, from JAMS, which is an independent dispute resolution body in the United States.
+If you are a resident of a European country participating in the Privacy Shield and you have not received a timely response to your concerns or we have not addressed your concerns to your satisfaction, you may seek further assistance, at no cost to you, from JAMS, which is an independent dispute resolution body in the United States.

-We also commit to cooperate with competent EU data protection authorities (DPAs) with regard to our customers end users’ human resources data transferred from a European country participating in the Privacy Shield in the context of the employment relationship.
+We are also committed to cooperating with competent EU data protection authorities (DPAs) with regard to our customers’ end users’ human resources data transferred from a European country participating in the Privacy Shield in the context of their employment relationship.

-You may also be able to invoke binding arbitration for unresolved complaints but prior to initiating such arbitration, a resident of a European country participating in the Privacy Shield must first: (1) contact us and afford us the opportunity to resolve the issue; (2) seek assistance from JAMS; and (3) contact the U.S. Department of Commerce (either directly or through a European Data Protection Authority) and afford the Department of Commerce time to attempt to resolve the issue.
-If such a resident invokes binding arbitration, each party shall be responsible for its own attorney’s fees.
+You may also be able to invoke binding arbitration for unresolved complaints but prior to initiating such arbitration, a resident of a European country participating in the Privacy Shield must first: (1) contact us and give us the opportunity to resolve the issue; (2) seek assistance from JAMS; and (3) contact the US Department of Commerce (either directly or through a European DPA) and give the Department of Commerce time to attempt to resolve the issue.
+If such a resident invokes binding arbitration, each party shall be responsible for its own legal fees.
 Please be advised that, pursuant to the Privacy Shield, the arbitrator(s) may only impose individual-specific, non-monetary, equitable relief necessary to remedy any violation of the Privacy Shield Principles with respect to the resident.

-We may disclose personal data when we have a good faith belief that such action is necessary to: conform to legal requirements or to respond to lawful requests by public authorities, including to meet national security or law enforcement requirements; or to enforce our contractual obligations.
+We may disclose personal data when we believe in good faith that such action is necessary to conform to legal requirements or to respond to lawful requests by public authorities, including to meet national security or law enforcement requirements, or to enforce our contractual obligations.